JUST THE FACTS (book jacket bio)

-I have a big family—four children and their significant others and five grandchildren right at this moment.
+I have a big family—four children and their significant others and six grandchildren right at this moment.
 If I have any free time and can stay off my computer, I clean out a drawer.
 At night, if it’s been a long writing day, I confess to Acorn TV over a book—something I need to work on.

 GOING WAY BACK

 I grew up in the sixties in the heart of Atlanta, went to college in North Carolina, spent a year teaching English in France, practiced law, and had kids.
 But through all of this, and especially when the kids were little, I was a reader.
 So when I had a little free time in the late 90’s, I thought, books are cool and writers are cool.
 Maybe I can do what they do.

 Spring Street Elementary School (now the Center for Puppetry Arts) in Atlanta, GA (K-6th), Westminster High School also in Atlanta (7th -12th), Davidson College in Davidson, NC (BA), the University of Georgia School of Law in Athens, GA (JD), and Vermont College of Fine Arts in Montpelier, VT (MFA).
 Huge thanks to all my teachers.
 Forever grateful.